Troubleshoot Kerberos failures in Internet Explorer

 The application pool tries to decrypt the ticket by using SSPI/LSASS APIs and by following these conditions:

-If the ticket can be decrypted, Kerberos authentication succeeds, and all services that are associated with the ticket (impersonation, delegation if ticket allows it, and so on) are available.
+If the ticket can be decrypted, Kerberos authentication succeeds.
+All services that are associated with the ticket (impersonation, delegation if ticket allows it, and so on) are available.

 If the ticket can't be decrypted, a Kerberos error (KRB_AP_ERR_MODIFIED) is returned.
 This error is a generic error that indicates that the ticket was altered in some manner during its transport.
-Therefore, the ticket cannot be decrypted.
+So the ticket can't be decrypted.
 This error is also logged in the Windows event logs.

-If you don't explicitly declare an SPN, Kerberos authentication works only if the application pool identity is one of the following:
+If you don't explicitly declare an SPN, Kerberos authentication works only under one of the following application pool identities:

 - Network Service

-However, these identities are not recommended because they are a security risk.
+But these identities aren't recommended, because they're a security risk.
 In this case, the Kerberos ticket is built by using a default SPN that's created in Active Directory when a computer (in this case, the server that IIS is running on) is added to the domain.
 This default SPN is associated with the computer account.
 Under IIS, the computer account maps to Network Service or ApplicationPoolIdentity.

-If your application pool has to use an identity other than the listed identities, you'll have to declare an SPN (using SETSPN), and then associate it with the account that's used for your application pool identity.
+If your application pool must use an identity other than the listed identities, declare an SPN (using SETSPN).
+Then associate it with the account that's used for your application pool identity.
 A common mistake is to create similar SPNs that have different accounts.
 For example:

 - SETSPN http/mywebsite UserAppPool1